 Milano’s attorney said, “We anticipated this defense.
 Nothing could be further from reality.
 Alyssa and David live a relatively modest lifestyle centered on their family.
 It is unfortunate that [the accountant] finds it appropriate to blame the clients who trusted him rather than take responsibility for his own negligence and misconduct.”

 If you believe that a licensed professional that you have trusted as misled, defrauded or otherwise did not do as expected, you may have a case for professional negligence.
-An attorney experienced in these types of cases can provide you with additional information on how you can proceed and hold the person or entity accountable.
+An injury attorney in Los Angeles who has experience in these types of cases can provide you with additional information on how you can proceed and hold the person or entity accountable.